 Perhaps the most popular and widely used culinary herb.
 It is a tender annual, aromatic plant with a spicy odor and flavor.
 It grows 12-18 inches tall and foliage color can range from green to purple.
-Foliage size can also vary from large lettuce-like leaves to very small leaves, half inch in size.
+Foliage size can vary from large lettuce-like leaves to very small leaves, half inch in size.

 Basil picked for use in the kitchen is best held in a glass of water at room temperature.
 Putting basil in the refrigerator results in discolored and unattractive leaves.
 Basil is easily dried for storing and future use.
 It is used to flavor soups, stews, tomato dishes, meat, game, fish, egg dishes, herb butters and herb vinegars.